mollie/commercetools/docs/CreateOrder.md

 To create an order on Mollie, we get required parameters from the commercetools Cart and Payment.
 Payment must be added to a cart on commercetools before adding the initial transaction.
 Additionally, some parameters can be passed on the Payment's custom field `createPayment`.

-Triggering create order on Mollie from commercetools should therefore happen in these consecutive steps:
+These steps must be followed to trigger order creation on mollie from commercetools:
 1. Create a Cart
 2. Create a Payment
 3. Link the Payment to the Cart (ref Payment ID)